fujitsu-pio/io/README.md

-	cell-sweeper            - A batch program to delete the cells that are marked to be deleted. logback                 - A logback customization to rotate the event logs. logback-settings        - A shell command to run logback as a daemon process . es-api-1.2              - Abstraction Layer to absorb versions incompatibility of ElasticSearch. common                  - Common modules used in the above modules. engine-extension-common - Common modules for implementing Engine Extension. client-java             - Java client.
+	cell-sweeper            - A batch program to delete the cells that are marked to be deleted. logback                 - A logback customization to rotate the event logs. logback-settings        - A shell command to run logback as a daemon process . es-api-1.2              - Abstraction layer to absorb version incompatibilities of ElasticSearch. common                  - Common modules used in the above modules. engine-extension-common - Common modules for implementing Engine Extension. client-java             - Java client.
 Engine internally uses it.